-In this post-third-party cookie, privacy-centric advertising era, you have to have plenty of data to work with and all the right tools to activate it in the best way possible.
-Unfortunately, you’ll miss out on plenty of opportunities without a clear audience strategy.
+In this post-third-party cookie, privacy-centric advertising era, you must have plenty of data to work with and all the right tools to activate it in the best way possible.
+Unfortunately, you’ll miss plenty of opportunities without a clear audience strategy.
 Luckily, we have some critical considerations for you to move from a data-poor to a data-rich mindset:

 1. Create a plan

 How do you know what you’re trying to achieve without one?
 This will help you audit your database, and data and understand what gaps you might have to meet your goals.
-In addition, this will help paint a clear picture of where your current data quality stands.
+In addition, this will help paint a clear picture of your current data quality.